 This is one of our Half-Day courses here at Browns Safety, and will last approximately 3 hours.
 If you have a number of staff that need training, we can run two sessions in a single day.

-There are several formats in which you’ll be assessed.
-Firstly, instructors will deliver a lecture on the given topic, and following this, you’ll then be tested on the subject matter with a multiple choice exam.
+The instructors will deliver a lecture on the given topic, and following this, you’ll then be tested on the subject matter with a multiple choice exam.

 You don’t need to have any specific previous experience, as the course aims to instil a solid basis of understanding when it comes to asbestos.